ADIR: Adaptive Diffusion for Image Reconstruction: Abstract

 \section{Abstract}

-In recent years, denoising diffusion models have demonstrated outstanding image generation performance.
-The information on natural images captured by these models is useful for many image reconstruction applications, where the task is to restore a clean image from its degraded observations.
-In this work, we propose a conditional sampling scheme that exploits the prior learned by diffusion models while retaining agreement with the observations.
-We then combine it with a novel approach for adapting pre-trained diffusion denoising networks to their input.
-We examine two adaption strategies: the first uses only the degraded image, while the second, which we advocate, is performed using images that are ``nearest neighbors'' of the degraded image, retrieved from a diverse dataset using an off-the-shelf visual-language model.
-To evaluate our method, we test it on two state-of-the-art publicly available diffusion models, Stable Diffusion and Guided Diffusion.
-We show that our proposed `adaptive diffusion for image reconstruction' (ADIR) approach achieves a significant improvement in the super-resolution, deblurring, and text-based editing tasks. \\ Our code and additional results are available online in the \href{https://shadyabh.github.io/ADIR/}{project web page}.
+Denoising diffusion models have recently achieved remarkable success in image generation, capturing rich information about natural image statistics.
+This makes them highly promising for image reconstruction, where the goal is to recover a clean image from a degraded observation.
+In this work, we introduce a conditional sampling framework that leverages the powerful priors learned by diffusion models while enforcing consistency with the available measurements.
+To further adapt pre-trained diffusion models to the specific degradation at hand, we propose a novel fine-tuning strategy.
+In particular, we employ LoRA-based adaptation using images that are semantically and visually similar to the degraded input, efficiently retrieved from a large and diverse dataset via an off-the-shelf vision–language model.
+We evaluate our approach on two leading publicly available diffusion models—Stable Diffusion and Guided Diffusion—and demonstrate that our method, termed \textbf{A}daptive \textbf{D}iffusion for \textbf{I}mage \textbf{R}econstruction (\textbf{ADIR}), yields substantial improvements across a range of image reconstruction tasks.
+Code is available at \url{https://github.com/shadyabh/ADIR}.